Skip to main content

 • Validate Bearer tokens (API keys)

-• Return JSON responses
+• Return JSON-RPC 2.0 compliant responses

 Example Python Implementation with FastMCP

-1. API Key Configuration
+1. Setting Up API Key Configuration

 import os